lmbarros/romualdo-language/doc/maybe-the-ideal-grammar.md

 Some notes about the statements:

 * Expressions can be used as statements.
-Depending on the expression this can be
+Depending on the expression this can be useful (an assignment often is used by itself) or useless (an expression like `1 + 1` by itself serves no purpose -- but is considered valid nevertheless).
+* Local variable declarations can appear anywhere (anywhere a statement can appear, *bien entendu*).
+A local variable exists from the point it is declared until the end of its scope.
+A local variable cannot shadow an existing local variable.
 * The only purpose of `do`...`end` statements is to create blocks, which allow to control the lifetime of the enclosed local variables.
 I honestly didn't intend to have this on the language, but I added them to allow me having local variables before I have other block-defining statements.
-Maybe I'll remove it in the future. useful (an assignment often is used by itself) or useless (an expression like `1 + 1` by itself serves no purpose -- but is considered valid nevertheless).
+Maybe I'll remove it in the future.
 * Nothing surprising about `while` loops: execute a sequence of statements as long as a given expression evaluates to `true`.
 * Nothing surprising with `if`s either.